scottsanett/IceDict/README.md

-Old Icelandic Dictionary(Qt)
+Icelandic Dictionary(Qt)

 This is a dictionary written in C++/Qt that focuses on the search and query of old and modern Icelandic.
-The basic interface has seven pushbuttons.
-It supports offline search of old Icelandic words in the renowned old icelandic dictionaries of Zoega and Cleasby & Vifgusson(button labeled "Norse") and textual search in the dictionary ("Textual"), as well as the query of all inflectional forms of modern icelandic words("Query", "All infl." and "One infl.").
-It also supports online search of modern Icelandic words("Icelandic") and textual search("Advanced") in the dictionary.
+It supports offline search of old Icelandic words in the renowned old icelandic dictionaries of Zoega and Cleasby & Vifgusson, textual search in the dictionary, as well as the query of all inflectional forms of modern icelandic words.
+It also supports online search of modern Icelandic words and textual search in the dictionary.

 # Interface: